Sanofi's MS drug delivers surprising Phase III results - European Medical Journal

 Dr Houman Ashrafian, Head of Research & Development, Sanofi, was enthusiastic about the results, saying the drug was “an unprecedented breakthrough as a potential first-in-disease treatment option”.
 He also noted that the accumulation of disability is “the greatest unmet medical need” for people with non-relapsing secondary progressive MS, the form of MS for the drug shows promise.

-Following the news, Sanofi’s shares went by up to 4.5%, reaching a ten-month high.
+Following the news, Sanofi’s shares went up by 4.5%, reaching a ten-month high.
 Analysts have noted that despite the setbacks, tolebrutinib could still represent a 1-2bn (USD) opportunity for the company, possibly de-risked by its potential in the other indication.

 Sanofi plans to discuss these results with regulators and aims for approval by the end of 2024.
 The company is also exploring other MS treatments to offset revenue losses from their now off-patent MS drug teriflunomide and to strengthen its position in the anti-inflammatory drug market.